This Winter, Don’t Let Pests Make Your Home Their Own

 Urine odor and other odd smells

 Rodents carry numerous diseases that can put you and your family at risk, and they’re also known for exacerbating asthma and other respiratory symptoms in susceptible individuals.
 They can also cause significant damage to your home’s plumbing, soft concrete, electrical wiring, and destroy your insulation.
 If you suspect that you have rodents in your home, it’s important to call a professional right away.

 Spiders are an essential part of our local ecosystems and help to control local insect populations, but they can also become unwanted house guests during winter and throughout the year.
-Although many are harmless, some species such as the brown recluse and the black widow can both cause serious injuries to both humans and pets.
+Although many are harmless, some species can both cause serious injuries to both humans and pets.
 They can also lay hundreds of eggs at a time, which means that an infestation can quickly spiral out of control and affect much more of your home than just the basement or crawlspace.

 You’ve put your warm-weather clothing into storage until spring and summer, and the last thing you want is to discover that moths have filled your favorite garments with unsightly holes.
 The New England area is home to a wide range of moths, but the webbing clothes moth is the most common.
 Female webbing clothes moths can lay up to 50 eggs at a time and, unfortunately, larvae feed on expensive clothing fibers such as leather, silk, wool, cotton, feathers, fur, and more.

 Look for the following signs of clothes moths to keep your clothing protected:

 Visible holes in garments